 Other equipment

 Lakeshore model 336 (https://www.lakeshore.com/products/categories/overview/temperature-products/cryogenic-temperature-controllers/model-336-cryogenic-temperature-controller) temperature controller with thermocouple card.
-Temperatures are recorded by the control system.
+The unit is controlled via the control system and the temperature is recorded in the experimental metadata.
 The controller has a heater output of up to 100 W. In case more power is required it is possible to use an analog output from the controller and a (user supplied) external power supply.
+(Compatible with PXRD2D and Imaging)

 Laboratory equipment